 About

-Lily Marylander is a San Francisco-based artist whose work explores the intersections of identity, memory, and the taboo through mixed media arts.
+Lily Marylander is a Bay Area-based artist whose work explores the intersections of identity, memory, and the taboo through mixed media arts.

 Born in Wuhan, China, and adopted at 13 months old by her Chinese mother and Jewish father, Lily grew up in Oakland, California, surrounded by diverse perspectives and cultures.

-Currently a BFA candidate at California College of the Arts, Lily is pursuing a double major in Sculpture and Jewelry Metal Arts, along with a minor in Ecological Practices.
+Lily recently graduated from the California College of the Arts, where she double-majored in Sculpture and Jewelry Metal Arts.
+She also completed a minor in Ecological Practices.
 She is drawn to materiality, process, and sustainability, using metal, found objects, and more to create work that challenges conventions.
 With an eye for technical craftsmanship, she blends traditional and experimental techniques to push the boundaries between wearable art and sculptural form.
 Her work often grapples with themes of mixed identity, queerness, and cultural dissonance, embracing the discomfort and nuance of these explorations.